ross-p-smith/apim-cloud-native-deployment/README.md

 # Deploying API Management artefacts in a cloud native manner

-This repository create an Azure Kubernetes Service and an API Management to demonstrate how you would use the Kubernetes API to create APIs in API Management
+This repository creates an Azure Kubernetes Service and an API Management to demonstrate how you would use the Kubernetes API to create APIs in API Management

 ## Repository Structure